-- 6 people (exceptions possible for 2 adults with their dependent children up to a maximum of 7 people).
+- Six people (exceptions possible for two adults with their dependent children up to a maximum of seven people).

-- Equipped camping: a six-person tent (recommended for up to 4 adults, or 2 adults and up to 4 children)
+- Equipped camping: a six-person tent (recommended for up to four adults, or two adults and up to four children)

 - One vehicle or two motorcycles